 Simon King Wildlife World Brushwood Nester

-Lightweight and easy to install, this nester is a popular choice among consumers.
+Lightweight and easy to install, this nester is a popular choice.
 It’s made from steel, rattan and brushwood for an authentic and durable finish.
-Just use the coiled wire to fix it somewhere safe within 20 feet of a bird feeder.
+Just use the coiled wire to fix it somewhere safe.

 The clever design features a low dividing wall between the nesting area and the more exposed landing platform.
 A nester like this should attract species like robins, tits, wrens and finches.